CallaRudolph/Cat-Fanciers/README.md

 By _Calla Rudolph_ [(e-mail me here)](<mailto:callarudolph@gmail.com>)

+This website has been deployed for easy viewing: https://cat-fanciers.firebaseapp.com/about

 ## Description

 This Angular 2 app was created as a portal for members to belong to the Cat Fanciers group.
 The app keeps a directory of all members by utilizing Firebase.